charleso/property-testing-preso/yownight2017-find-more-bugs.md

 - Writing good examples means knowing about the internals of the functions
 - Doesn't help with other systems or libraries, or new edge cases

+---

+background-image: url(images/computer.jpeg)

+???

 - Let's get the computer to generate them instead!